AAULAN/rpi_timelapser/readme.md

 # RPI timelapser

-### CURRNENTLY NON-FUNCTIONAL, I might've accidentally thrown half of it away :S
+### CURRENTLY NON-FUNCTIONAL, I might've accidentally thrown half of it away :S

 This script is supposed to run on an RPi with some sort of camera attached.
 It will first call a script that runs either untill stopped, or for a specified amount of time.